ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 Java was developed to resolve these issues.

 First, it allows to free a developer from memory management.
 Second, Java code is capable of working on different platforms.
 This is achieved thanks to Java Virtual Machine (JVM) which acts as an intermediate layer between compiled Java code and platform.
 So all the developers need to run the code is having JVM for the platform needed.
-Fortunately, it’s most likely that this JVM exists yet as it is provided by either Oracle or platform vendor.
+Fortunately, it's most likely that this JVM exists yet as it is provided by either Oracle or platform vendor.
 That is, we compile a class (or set of classes), and transfer it to JVM for execution.

 This was briefly about Java advantages.
-Now we’d like to describe shortly how web servers operate.
+Now we'd like to describe shortly how web servers operate.

 ## How web servers and web apps operate